Repo-Q/repoq/docs/development/quality-loop-roadmap.md

 This document outlines the implementation strategy for a **monotonic quality guarantee system** - a self-reinforcing quality loop where every commit either improves code quality or is blocked by CI gates.

-**Current Status**: Technical foundation ready (64% test coverage, TRS systems validated, VC certificates implemented)
+**Current Status**: Technical foundation ready (64% test coverage, TRS systems validated, VC certificates implemented, 77 artifacts in tmp/ ready for integration)
+**Methodology**: Value-Driven Analysis and Design (VDAD) integrated with agile architectural practices
-**Recommended Approach**: MVP-first (Variant 2) for rapid validation, then iterative expansion
+**Recommended Approach**: MVP-first for rapid validation, then iterative expansion following VDAD 7-step process
-**Timeline**: 2-3 weeks to working prototype, 2-3 months to production-ready
+**Timeline**: Structured as iterative phases without fixed dates (see VDAD Integration section)

+> 📋 **New**: This roadmap now integrates the VDAD (Value-Driven Analysis and Design) methodology for systematic stakeholder-centric development.
+See [VDAD Integration](#vdad-integration-roadmap) section below for the comprehensive 6-month strategic plan.

 ---